jasensteve10/DSTI_hello/README.md

 # DSTI_hello
-first project to get use on git hub
+first DSTI  project to get use on git hub EXAMPLE ML course
+## Overview
+*this project is done on the scope of the DSTI PYTHON scope*